A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Methods

 \begin{itemize} \item $K = 0.59 \cdot \log_2(L) - 4.05 \quad (R^2 = 0.95) ,$ \item $T = -21.40 \cdot H_S + 137.15 \quad (R^2 = 0.99) .$ \end{itemize}

 Here, $H_S$ is defined as $H_S = -\sum_{k=1}^{N} P_k \log P_k$, where $N$ is the total number of frequency bins obtained from Welch's method, $X_k$ is the power spectral density coefficient at the $k$-th frequency bin, and $P_k = |X_k|^2 / \sum_{i=1}^{N} |X_i|^2$ corresponding normalized power spectral density of the signal.
-For clarity in this study, we refer to our fully automated DTCWT-based denoiser with adaptive selection of $K$ and $T$ simply as DTCWT, distinguishing it from the original transform and from basic denoising implementations that require explicit parameter specification.
+Spectral entropy was found to provide the most consistent correlation with the optimal threshold among the signal statistics examined.
+The resulting rules enable automated selection of DTCWT denoising parameters directly from the raw signal, without requiring prior knowledge of the underlying semiconductor system.
+The automatic selection does not fail in the sense of halting the algorithm or producing undefined outputs; rather, under extreme noise conditions, limitations manifest as increased benchmark errors, reflecting fundamental RTS reconstruction limits shared by all denoising methods.
+For real experimental RTS signals, where no ground truth exists, these rules provide a principled and reproducible starting point that can be further refined by expert users if desired.
+For clarity in this study, we refer to our fully automated DTCWT-based denoiser with adaptive selection of $K$ and $T$ simply as \textbf{DTCWT}, distinguishing it from the original transform and from basic denoising implementations that require explicit parameter specification.

 Although we benchmark against the DAEUBL approach, our noise injection protocol differs significantly from that in the DAEUBL proposal \cite{bowen.thesis}, which applies the noise ratio relative to the minimum $\Delta_{\text{RTS}}$ across all traps, whereas our method uses the maximum $\Delta$ from the amplitude span of the full multi-trap RTS signal as the reference for scaling noise.
 This results in a fundamental difference in how the same nominal $\eta_{\text{wn}}$ or $\eta_{\text{pn}}$ translates into actual noise magnitude in the signal.
 For instance, consider a signal with three traps where the individual trap steps are: 0.2, 0.3, and 0.4 units.
 DAEUBL would base its noise scaling on the smallest step (0.1), while our approach uses the full range (0.9 if all traps are on).
 Therefore, a $\eta_{\text{wn}}=20\%$ noise in our system ($\sigma = 0.9 \times 20\% = 0.18$) would correspond to a 90\% noise level under DAEUBL proposal ($0.18 / 0.2 = 90\%$) \cite{bowen.thesis}.
 This discrepancy should be considered when comparing denoising performance metrics across studies, as the apparent signal quality at a given noise ratio is not directly equivalent between reported studies.